Technics Turntable Comparison

 However, if you want better performance, the SL-1200GR does have lots of things that just flat out make it a better turntable.
 Sure, by the time you put a good phono cartridge on it, you might be pushing $2000 or more, but you’ll own a classic look you’ve seen in nightclubs for generations with a build quality that should last you for decades.

 If you’re ready to select your next turntable, we encourage you to take advantage of our carefully curated selection to narrow down your search.
 Overwhelmed by all of the options?
 Check out our Turntable Buyer’s Guide — we’ve done all of the legwork for you in order to provide you with your perfect fit.
-If you have any other questions, give us a call 888.899.8776, chat with us, or stop by our Raleigh and Charlotte, North Carolina showrooms.
+If you have any other questions, give us a call 888.899.8776, chat with us, or stop by one our North Carolina showrooms.
 Happy listening!

-FEATURED Products:
+FEATURED PRODUCTS: